DimaChup/anki-flashcards/replit.md

 ## Overview

 A full-stack linguistic analysis application built with React and Express that allows users to upload, analyze, and explore linguistic data.
 The application provides comprehensive tools for Part-of-Speech (POS) analysis, featuring text highlighting, word frequency analysis, and known word management.
-It supports uploading linguistic databases in JSON format and provides both page-view and list-view interfaces for analyzing text data.
+Now enhanced with AI processing capabilities via Google Gemini API integration and a professional control panel for database creation and batch processing.

 ## User Preferences